Nolte: New Yorker Publishes Massive Fabrication About Police from Harvard Prof

 I think we all know why.

-If the New Yorker and Lepore had in fact made a good faith error, if they misread the study (which happens to the best of us), there would be a link to the study.
+If the New Yorker and Lepore had in fact made a good-faith error, if they misread the study (which happens to the best of us), there would be a link to the study.

 Secondly, the lying we are seeing from the elite media, especially of late as we get closer to the 2020 presidential election — the shameless lying, the audacious attempts to deliberately mislead and misinform voters, is as bad as I’ve ever seen it.